Florida Council of 100: Objectives

 As business leaders, the members of the Council feel responsibility and have the determination to improve Florida.
-The Council's 1998 mission statement elaborates: "To be a forum of strategic thinkers and leaders having a major positive effect on Florida public policy which enhances the quality of life and economic well-being of all Floridians."
+The council's 1998 mission statement elaborates: "To be a forum of strategic thinkers and leaders having a major positive effect on Florida public policy which enhances the quality of life and economic well-being of all Floridians."

-The Council's non-profit filing with the Internal Revenue Service states that their purpose is to "educate the community and promote economic development to provide a better standard of living for all Floridians."
+The council's non-profit filing with the Internal Revenue Service states that their purpose is to "educate the community and promote economic development to provide a better standard of living for all Floridians."

 Chairman Al Hoffman was more direct: "We want to be a force in shaping public policy.
 We want to be influential."

 Projects

 When the council identifies a subject as critically important to the state, they form a task force to research the issue, define problems and possible solutions in a position paper or report.
 Outside organizations are frequently utilized as a resource to assist in the process.
 The council partnered with the Florida Chamber of Commerce in creating the study, Closing the Talent Gap: A Business Perspective in January 2010.

 The council's website permits access to at least 26 Reports & Position Papers created since 1996.

-The Florida Council of 100 is joining with NBC News, National Journal and the St. Petersburg Times to sponsor a nationally televised debate of the leading Republican presidential candidates prior to the 2012 Republican National Convention in Tampa.
+In 2012 the council, together with NBC News, National Journal and the St. Petersburg Times jointly sponsored a nationally televised debate of the leading Republican presidential candidates prior to the 2012 Republican National Convention in Tampa.